reduxjs/redux-toolkit/docs/api/configureStore.md

 ### `enhancers`

-An optional array of Redux store enhancers.
-If included, these will be passed to [the Redux `compose` function](https://redux.js.org/api/compose), and the combined enhancer will be passed to `createStore`.
+An optional array of Redux store enhancers, or a callback function to customize the array of enhancers.

+If defined as an array, these will be passed to [the Redux `compose` function](https://redux.js.org/api/compose), and the combined enhancer will be passed to `createStore`.

 This should _not_ include `applyMiddleware()` or the Redux DevTools Extension `composeWithDevTools`, as those are already handled by `configureStore`.

+Example: `enhancers: [offline]` will result in a final setup of `[applyMiddleware, offline, devToolsExtension]`.

+If defined as a callback function, it will be called with the existing array of enhancers _without_ the DevTools Extension (currently `[applyMiddleware]`), and should return a new array of enhancers.
+This is primarily useful for cases where a store enhancer needs to be added in front of `applyMiddleware`, such as `redux-first-router` or `redux-offline`.

+Example: `enhancers: (defaultEnhancers) => [offline, ...defaultEnhancers]` will result in a final setup of `[offline, applyMiddleware, devToolsExtension]`.

 ## Usage